Welcome to the Next Step in Your MBA Journey

 - Textbooks - Students can access required textbook information on BearWeb.
 After registering, select the "get books" option to see required textbooks.
 If no textbooks show under a specific course, professors will share any required materials with you either prior to or on the first day of class.

-Incoming students with a business undergraduate degree will be expected to have a solid foundation in accounting principles, basic economics concepts, statistical data analysis, and corporate finance.
-In order to keep the length of the program to 16 months, no class time will be spent in Core 1 classes in review of business foundation principles.
+- Core 1 - Incoming students with a business undergraduate degree will be expected to have a solid foundation in principles of accounting, economics, statistics, corporate finance, and business law.
+In order to keep the length of the program to 16 months, no class time will be spent in Core 1 classes to review business principles.

 Orientation is required for all MBA students.